shubhra012/shubhra012/README.md

 - 👋 Hi, I’m Shubhra Jain.
 - 🎓 I’m currently pursuing my undergrad in computer science with specialization in Artificial Intelligence.
 - 🌱 I'm a passionate and dedicated individual with a strong interest in exploring and working with new and emerging technologies!
-- 💻 I'm currently learning web development.
+- 💻 Currently learning web development.

 <!---
 shubhra012/shubhra012 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.